tracee/tracee/api/README.md

 TracEE is designed to keep your application and business code free from the aspect of propagation of contextual information.
 But it is still valid if your business code emits context information that you want to follow within further processing.

-_tracee-api_ contains a lightweight client api that allows you to put parameters into the current executing context.
+_tracee-api_ contains a lightweight client api that allows you to attach parameters into the current invocation context.
 Use the `TraceeBackend#put(String key, String value)`-method to add a context parameter.

 The key shares a namespace with all MDC entries, so make sure it is unique in your business code and does not conflict